Array ( ) Array ( )

 About the Series

-Creating a sense of belonging for all—particularly team members—is essential for organizational success and well-being.
-It positively impacts attracting and retaining team members, increasing engagement and length of service and even improves performance.
+Creating cultures of belonging—particularly for team members—is essential for organizational success and well-being.
+Inclusive and equitable workplaces help attract and retain team members, increase engagement and length of service and even improves performance.

 During this series, LeadingAge provider members will hear from experienced DEI practitioners and subject-matter experts—and engage in peer-to-peer learning and self-reflection to enhance their understanding of the principles and practices associated with moving diversity, equity, and inclusion efforts forward.